 No matter what age a child may be, or what breed of dog, it is our recommendation that an adult always closely supervises activities between pets and children.

-Corgis And Seniors Or Sedentary Families?Adaptable, devoted, loyal, protective and loving - this dog's traits make it a fine companion to the elderly.
+Corgis And Seniors Or Less Active Families?Adaptable, devoted, loyal, protective and loving - this dog's traits make it a fine companion to the elderly.

 Corgi dogs will do fine with seniors or in other sedentary environments providing sufficient exercise can be provided along with the time to take care of the necessary grooming.